The Amarna Letters: Proof of Israel’s Invasion of Canaan?

 EA 299 was written by Yapahu, the ruler of Gezer, a Canaanite city situated west of Jerusalem in the foothills of the Judean mountains: “To the king, my lord … [s]ince the Habiru are stronger than we, may the king, my lord, give me his help, and may the king, my lord, get me away from the Habiru lest the Habiru destroy us.”

 In EA 288, Jerusalem’s mayor once again beseeches the pharaoh.
-Note the description of the far-reaching extent of the Habiru’s conquests: “May the king give thought to his land; the land of the king is lost.
+Note the description of the far-reaching extent of the Habiru conquests: “May the king give thought to his land; the land of the king is lost.
 All of it has attacked me. … I am situated like a ship in the midst of the sea ….
 [N]ow the Habiru have taken the very cities of the king.
 Not a single mayor remains to the king, my lord; all are lost” (emphasis added).

 Is Habiru the Same as Hebrew?

-There has been significant debate about the identity of these Habiru (also transliterated as Hapiru or ‘Apiru).
+There has been significant debate about the identity of these Habiru (also commonly transliterated as Hapiru or ‘Apiru).

 The names certainly look, and sound, similar to the name “Hebrew.”
 There is also a close match with the root of the name Hebrew—namely, ‘Abar.
 And the interchangeability of “b” and “p” in the name is readily explained by the fact that these sounds are known as “bilabial stops,” used interchangeably across different languages.
 (Consider, for example, the words absorb and absorption in English.)
 It’s why Arabic only has the letter “b,” which is used dually to represent the “p” sound.
 It’s also why, conversely, the New Zealand Maori language only has a letter “p,” used dually to represent “b” sounds.
-Remarkably, in the context of the name Habiru/Hapiru/‘Apiru, the word “Hebrew” in the Maori Bible is actually rendered almost exactly the same, as Hiperu.
+Interestingly, in the context of the name Habiru/Hapiru/‘Apiru, the word “Hebrew” in the Maori Bible is actually rendered almost exactly the same, as Hiperu.

 Five Amarna letters at the British Museum